 the dry solids contend approach of an industrial centrifugeReading time:

-This laboratory method is used to forecast the dry solids content that can be achieved with an industrial clarifier and applies to all sludge.
+This laboratory procedure applies to all sludge.
+It is used to predict the dry solids content that can be achieved with an industrial clarifier.

-Sludge is first flocculated using an appropriate polyelectrolyte, i.e. a polymer that produces a very resistant large floc, releasing a maximum of interstitial liquid and for minimum amounts of said polymer: selection made according to the method detailed in the drainability tests taking care to select the floc that is best at withstanding vigorous agitation.
+Sludge is first flocculated using an appropriate polyelectrolyte, i.e. a polymer that produces a resistant and large floc, which releases a maximum of interstitial liquid for a minimum amounts of polymer.
+The selection of the flocculent should be made according to the procedure detailed in drainability tests taking care to select the floc that is best at withstanding vigorous agitation.

 Flocculated sludge is then drained through the sample screens.

-The sludge drained and, therefore, thickened in this way is placed in the filter scoop of a laboratory centrifuge.
-The sludge is centrifuged at 2000 g for 5-10-15 and 20 minutes.
+The sludge drained and subsequently thickened is placed in the filter scoops of a laboratory centrifuge.
+The sludge is centrifuged at 2,000 g for 5-10-15 and 20 minutes.

 - GDD screen, GDE6 screen or GDE8 screen (for drainage);

 - 2,000 g centrifugal field;

 - fitted with a spindle (four-point star) to hold the centrate collection scoops and the metal filter scoops.